Projects and events

 - Updating the Murder Mystery Challenge

 I created the Lloyd Sealy Library’s Instagram account and post regularly.
-We gained 600 followers in under 2 years.
-In addition to library announcements and workshop promotions, I regularly post #Stacksplorations (highlighting books in the stacks) and #TBT Throwback Thursdays (photos from the John Jay College archives).
+We gained 600 followers in the first 2 years.
+In addition to library announcements and workshop promotions, I regularly post new acquisitions and #TBT Throwback Thursdays (photos from the John Jay College archives).
 I wrote about using Instragram in a library in a 2013 blog post.

 Along with several other librarians, I post library news and photos to the Facebook and Twitter accounts as well.
 We collaborate with other social media managers on campus to promote the highest-priority news items.
 I keep track of social media stats.